 ABSTRACT

 In urban areas, cowpea artisanal processing is mainly focused on cowpea fritters (Kossay in Hausa and kaikaina in zarma) and cowpea-based soup, also known as Doungouri Harri Harri (DHH).
 The overall objective of this study is to contribute to the improvement of the hygienic quality of cowpea-based products.
-To do this, six contamination indicators were searched (Total Mesophilic Aerobic Flora (TMAF), total coliforms (TC), fecal coliforms (FC), Escherichia coli, yeasts and molds (LM) and Salmonella) according to the ISO methods appropriate to each contamination indicator.
-The results show high levels of contamination in FAMT, CT, FC and LM respectively 1.40 ± 1.37.107, 2.12 ± 2.54.106, 2.18 ± 2.46.106, 2.50 ± 3.54.103 CFU/g of product.
+To do this, six contamination indicators were selected (Total Mesophilic Aerobic Flora (TMAF), total coliforms (TC), fecal coliforms (FC), Escherichia coli, yeasts and molds (LM) and Salmonella) and investigated according to the ISO methods appropriate to each contamination indicator.
+The results show high levels of contamination in FAMT, CT, FC and LM, respectively as 1.40 ± 1.37.107, 2.12 ± 2.54.106, 2.18 ± 2.46.106, 2.50 ± 3.54.103 CFU/g of product.
 Samples of cowpea soup with ingredients are more contaminated than samples of soup without ingredients and doughnut samples.
 Only three (3) samples were contaminated with E. coli.
 Three (3) significant differences were recorded between the indicators of contamination and type of products.
 One concerns the TMAF (P-value = 0.047) and the other total coliforms (TC) (P-value = 0.029) and fecal coliforms (CF) (P-value = 0.048).
 Indeed, the contamination indicator loads recorded are mostly higher than the standards.
-As a result, the sanitary quality of these products is low.
-It is therefore necessary to make sellers aware of the strict compliance with good hygiene practices for a healthy product, as well as the risks and diseases to which they expose consumers in the event of non-compliance with these rules of good practice.
+This in turn showed that the sanitary quality of these products is low.
+It is, therefore, necessary to make sellers aware of the strict compliance with good hygiene practices for a healthy product, as well as the risks and diseases to which they expose consumers in the event of non-compliance with these rules of good practice.

 Keywords: cowpea dishes, microbiological quality, contamination, risks.